Food Packaging Regulations

-- Wrapping or packaging may not be re-used for dairy products, except where the containers are of a type which may be re-used after thorough cleaning and disinfecting.
+- Wrapping or packaging may not be re-used for dairy products, except where the containers are of a type which may be re-used after a thorough cleaning and disinfecting.

-- Sealing should be carried out in the establishment in which the last heat-treatment of drinking milk or liquid milk-base products has been carried out, immediately after filling, by means of a sealing device which ensures that the milk is protected from any adverse effects of external origin on its characteristic.
-The sealing device should be so designed that once the container has been opened, the evidence of opening remains clear and easy to check.
+- Carry out the sealing process in the establishment in which the last heat-treatment of drinking milk or liquid milk-based products has carried out, immediately after filling, by means of a sealing device which ensures that the protection of milk from any adverse effects of external origin on its characteristic.
+Design the sealing device in such a manner where the container has opened, the evidence of opening remains clear and easy to check.

-- Immediately after packaging, the dairy products should be placed in the rooms provided for storage.
+- Immediately after packaging, place the dairy products in the rooms provided for storage.

 Packaging Requirements for Edible Oil or Fat